Impact Careers Full-time

 The difference you'll make

-This role contributes to cutting-edge research and engineering approaches to solve real-world problems in AI/ML security, working with UK government partners to create next-generation capabilities for national security applications.
+This role contributes to cutting-edge research and engineering approaches to solve real-world problems in AI/ML security, working in close collaboration with Government partners to bolster defence and national security capabilities.

 Profile